ConnorKirk/aws-quiet-news-bot/README.md

 # Quiet AWS News

+## How to Use

+1. Set up a new chime room
+2. Add a chime bot.
+Make note of the Webhook url
+3. Populate the `environment.dummy.json` file with your webhook url.
+Rename the file to `environment.json`
+3. Run make package, then make deploy

 ## What is this?

 Staying on top of AWS Announcements is tricky.
 There are a lot.